milan0027/algolab/README.md

-# cheat_algolab
+# algolab
-Repo for cheating in today's algo lab endsem
+Repo for all the codes in algorithm design and analysis lab